bdecon/econ_data/bd_CPS/README.md

 4) `bd_CPS_1989-93.ipynb` creates partial extracts for 1989-93.
 It is a work in progress, but creates many variables that are consistent with those in the 1994-onward extracts.

 Settings and other required code are also contained in the python file bd_CPS_details.py.
 There is additionally a notebook that downloads regional consumer price index data from BLS (used as the price deflator for real wage series), as well as a notebook that benchmarks the bd CPS results against four BLS published estimates.
-If you want to see examples of how to use bd CPS data, the [benchmarks](https://github.com/bdecon/econ_data/blob/master/bd_CPS/bd_CPS_benchmark.ipynb) are a good place to start.
+If you want to see examples of how to use bd CPS data, the [benchmarks](https://github.com/bdecon/econ_data/blob/master/bd_CPS/bd_CPS_benchmark.ipynb) provide several nice examples.

 <a name="directions"/>